Rhetos/Rhetos.Samples.AspNet/README.md

 ### Adding Rhetos dashboard

 Rhetos dashboard is a standard Rhetos "homepage" that includes basic system information and GUI for some plugins.

-All official features are implemented with standard Rhetos security permissions, so it could be used by end users if needed.
+It is intended for testing and administration, but it could also be used by end users if needed since all official features are implemented with standard Rhetos security permissions.

 Adding Rhetos dashboard to a Rhetos application: